 This one is again a difficult comparison and if we were to solely focus on loading time for any specific game, it’s the PS5 that emerges as a winner.
 Both these systems run at 4K with 60 frames per second and it is nearly impossible to tell them apart if you didn’t know which one was playing.
 Another intriguing feature of the PS5 is that it is compatible with Virtual Reality or VR headsets.

 There is no doubt about the fact that the Sony PS5 has a huge library of exclusive games compared to Xbox’s comparatively fewer numbers.
-However, the latter can play older games is what makes it likable since you can play games that you bought in the past and your collection of CDs don’t go to waste.
 With the PS5 this feature is limited to the PS4 version, any version older than the previous one would not work on this new gaming console.

 The fun side of playing older versions on the new gaming machine is the output you receive because of far more capable hardware.
 Subscription service is also offered with both these consoles, Xbox calls it the Game Pass and PS5 has named it PlayStation Plus.
 Through this service, users can access hundreds of exclusive high-quality games at a relatively cheaper price.
 For instance, you’ll have to pay $10 a month for playing games that can be as expensive as $100 apiece.